RavivTrichter/IntroToComputationol_Intelligence/README.md

 # Intro_To_Computationol_Intelligence
-Homework from the course Introduction to Computational Intelligence
+Homework from the course Introduction to Computational Intelligence, Tel-Hai College.

 Exercise 1 : Solving a Traveling Salesmam Problem using Simulated Annealing (SA).